The NC Rural Health Leadership Alliance supports partnerships and strategies that improve health outcomes in rural North Carolina.

-Rural communities are unique, and failure to address the particular strengths they possess and the challenges they face can result in poor health outcomes in our rural areas.
+Rural communities are unique.
+And the failure to address the particular strengths and challenges they face can result in poor health outcomes for the people living there.
 Because of these distinctions, it is important to consider and prioritize the rural perspective when addressing health disparities.

 In the 1990s, leaders of several North Carolina rural health organizations began meeting to discuss and address rural health issues in order to improve health in North Carolina’s rural communities.
 For more than 20 years, the group of leaders continued to meet and pool their organizational knowledge and resources to represent the rural perspective in our state.

-Though still in development, NCRHLA aims to increase awareness of rural health issues by hosting workshops, distributing fact sheets, and maintaining a webpage with rural health resources.
-NCRHLA promotes collaboration among health agencies, health practitioners, and rural residents by connecting and convening health interests and coordinating forums and work groups to discuss and foster implementation of rural health solutions.
+NCRHLA aims to increase awareness about rural health issues by hosting workshops, providing education regarding rural issues, and maintaining a library of rural health resources.
+NCRHLA promotes collaboration among health agencies, health practitioners, and rural residents by connecting and convening health interests, and coordinating forums and work groups to discuss and foster implementation of rural health solutions.

 The current work groups of the NCRHLA have formed around the priority areas detailed in the Rural Health Action Plan developed by the North Carolina Institute of Medicine’s Rural Health Task Force in 2014, and other pertinent rural health issues.
 The core source of membership to the NCRHLA comes from nonprofit and government organizations involved in addressing rural health issues in the state of North Carolina.